cloud-install/ansible-snyc-gitee/docs/else-troubleshooting.md

 Please try another browser, such as chrome or firefox.
 If the phpMyAdmin can be opened normally before, and now appears to be incomplete or blank, it is recommended to clean up the browser cache, cookies and other information

-#### When restart Apache service, such error *No spaces...*
+#### When restart Caddy service, such error *No spaces...*

-Do not worry, the Apache service is running
+Do not worry, the Caddy service is running